 Certain labs in Madagascar lack sufficient equipment and personnel to perform basic analyses in line with good practices.

-The Mérieux Foundation is therefore creating a network of laboratories in Madagascar to train personnel and improve the quality of care for patients.
+The Mérieux Foundation supports the laboratory network of Madagascar, RESAMAD, to train personnel and improve the quality of care for patients.

-Provide technical support to set up biomedical analyses for the diagnosis and surveillance of infectious diseases in public and private hospitals in Madagascar.
+Provide technical support to set up biomedical analyses for the diagnosis and surveillance of infectious diseases in public hospitals in Madagascar.

-- Renovate the laboratories participating in this project, which was launched in late 2006;
+- Renovate the laboratories participating in this project, which was launched in 2007;

-- Equip the labs with sufficient reagents and supplies to start operating;
+- Equip the labs with sufficient reagents and supplies;

 - Put in place new microbiology analyses;